ronaldbradford/readyset-tutorial/show/README.md

 # Readyset SHOW Commands

-When connected to a Readyset cache, a number of `SHOW` commands can be used to retrieve meta information.
-[Readyset Command Documentation](https://readyset.io/docs/reference/command-reference#show)
+When connected to a Readyset cache, a number of `SHOW` commands can be used to retrieve information about the running server.
+All of these examples will work on any running Readyset server.

-If you are reviewing a Readyset cache setup, the following statements provide an overview of the setup, configuration and operation.
+If you are reviewing a Readyset cache setup, the following statements provide an overview of the setup, configuration and current operation.

 ```
 SHOW READYSET VERSION;